 Baidu's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.1206.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Baidu's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 Baidu's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$31.2 billion (£23.2 billion).

 The EBITDA is a measure of a Baidu's overall financial performance and is widely used to measure a its profitability.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Baidu.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Baidu's total ESG risk score

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Baidu's overall score of 29.53 (as at 07/31/2020) is nothing to write home about – landing it in it in the 45th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Baidu's overall score of 25.52 (as at 12/31/2018) is pretty good – landing it in it in the 30th percentile of companies rated in the same sector.